-Traditionally your first dance is the first track played during the evening’s entertainment, after which the dance floor is opened for your guest to dance the night away.
+Traditionally your first dance is the first track played during the evening’s entertainment, after which the dance floor is opened for your guests to dance the night away with you.

 There are no hard and fast rules.
 Over the years I’ve played many different styles of music for the first dance from the slow and romantic, to all out hard rock!